Xushu-Wang/AI-powered-Historical-Text-Transcription/index.md

 ## Symspell Algorithm

-SymsSpell is an algorithm used for Post-OCR correction, whose principle is to find all strings in very short time within a fixed edit distance from a large list of strings.
+SymsSpell is an algorithm used for Post-OCR correction, whose principle is to find all strings in a very short time within a fixed edit distance from a large list of strings.
 SymSpell derives its speed from the Symmetric Delete spelling correction algorithm and keeps its memory requirement in check by prefix indexing.
-The Symmetric Delete spelling correction algorithm reduces the difficulty of the generation of edit candidates and the dictionary quest for the difference in distance.
-It is six orders of magnitude faster(than the traditional method with deletes + transposes + substitutes + inserts) and language independent.
+The Symmetric Delete spelling correction algorithm reduces the difficulty of generating edit candidates and the dictionary quest for the difference in distance.
+It is six orders of magnitude faster than the traditional method (deletes + transposes + substitutes + inserts) and is language independent.

 ```mermaid